Posted February 21, 2018

-There are many sources of information from security telemetry (flow, firewall logs, audit logs, host events, etc.), host information, vulnerability knowledge and threat intelligence (campaigns, attack patterns, etc.) to name a few key sources.
+There are many sources of information from security telemetry (flow, firewall logs, audit logs, host events, etc.), host information, vulnerability knowledge and Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. (campaigns, attack patterns, etc.) to name a few key sources.
 The breadth and depth of information available for the purposes of threat detection, correlation, prioritization and response continues to increase across all the sources.

 How do we make sense of what informational elements are relevant to our security and the threats that may attack us?